kgateway-dev/kgateway/docs/content/reference/cli/glooctl_create_secret_apikey.md

 Create an ApiKey secret with the given name.
 The ApiKey secret contains a single apikey.
 This is an enterprise-only feature.
-The format of the secret data is: {"apiKey" : [apikey string]}.
+The format of the secret data is: `{"apiKey" : [apikey string]}`.
-Note that the annotation resource_kind: '*v1.Secret' is needed in order for Gloo to find this secret.
+Note that the annotation `resource_kind: '*v1.Secret'` is needed in order for Gloo to find this secret.

 ```